yingmanwumen/yingmanwumen.github.io/source/_posts/Pros-and-Cons-of-Zig.md

 ### Ecosystem

-Zig is such a young language compared to Rust (version 1.0 since 2015), Go (version 1.0 since 2012) and other widely used programing languages, no to mention that the version 1.0 of Zig is nowhere is sight.
+Zig is such a young language compared to Rust (version 1.0 since 2015), Go (version 1.0 since 2012) and other widely used programing languages, no to mention that the version 1.0 of Zig is nowhere in sight.
 It is remains a new language, and the community and ecosystem are still in growing...

 ### Metaprogramming